Railroad Park

-Railroad Park is a 19-acre park in Birmingham, Alabama, United States, that opened in the fall of 2010.
-It was designed by landscape architect Tom Leader and built by Birmingham-based Brasfield & Gorrie.
-The park lies immediately south of the Norfolk Southern and CSX rail lines through downtown Birmingham.
+The park lies directly south of the Norfolk Southern and CSX rail lines through downtown Birmingham.
 It stretches from 14th Street to 18th Street along First Avenue South.
-UAB Hospital and Children's Hospital of Alabama are several blocks south of the park.
+UAB Hospital and Children's Hospital of Alabama are notable areas near the park.
 The park is a public facility owned by the City of Birmingham and managed by the non-profit Railroad Park Foundation.

 In 2016 Rotary Trail was opened, which connects Railroad Park to Sloss Furnaces through a pedestrian greenway.